-Vaccination Coverage Survey in Baghdad Resafa, Iraq.2016
+Vaccination Coverage Survey in Baghdad Resafa, Iraq.
+2016

-Baghdad Resafa is the eastern side of Baghdad, around 4.6 million with inhabitants and a lot of slums areas.
+Baghdad Resafa is the eastern side of Baghdad, with around 4.6 million inhabitants and a lot of slum areas.
 The two cases of poliomyelitis reported in 2014 were from this area.
-Meanwhile, it is the most affected area by Mumps outbreak in 2016.
+Meanwhile, it is the most affected area by the Mumps outbreak in 2016.
 The purpose of this study was to estimate immunization coverage for all antigens among children aged 12-23 months, in Baghdad Resafa Directorate of Health, 2016, and characterize it by districts; and, to identify the causes of "never" or "delayed vaccination".
 The survey methodology involved 600 children selected randomly using the proportionate cluster (120 clusters) survey.
 Twenty teams (each of two) participated in the data collection using the standard WHO questionnaire.
 Data were compiled using tablets and timely reviewed and analyzed.
-The study defined a "fully immunized child" as a child who received one dose of BCG, three doses of oral polio vaccine and Pentavalent vaccines and one dose of measles vaccine.
+The study defined a "fully immunized child" as a child who received one dose of BCG, three doses of oral polio vaccine and Pentavalent vaccines, and one dose of measles vaccine.
 The study found that around 41% of children had completed the vaccine schedule within the date.
 Fully vaccinated children were 75%.
 Only 2.2% were never vaccinated.
-Card retention rate was 94%.
-Immunization coverage for pentavalent 1 (access) was 93%, pentavalent 2 was 77%, and measles was76%.
+The card retention rate was 94%.
+Immunization coverage for pentavalent 1 (access) was 93%, pentavalent 2 was 77%, and measles was 76%.
 Forty-two percent of all children surveyed received valid doses of Rota vaccine.
-Dropout rate was 17%, while it was around 25% in rural districts.
-Parents' neglect ion, mother busy, vaccine not available were the main causes of "never vaccinated" and incomplete vaccination by different antigen.
-The study concluded that fully immunized children are still below national target besides the high dropout particularly in rural districts.
-The access is good in all districts while utilization is low in districts with slums.
-Public communication strategies and raising capacity of health workers were recommended to address reasons of un-vaccination.
+The dropout rate was 17%, while it was around 25% in rural districts.
+Parents' neglect ion, mothers being busy, and vaccines not being available were the main causes of "never vaccinated" and incomplete vaccination by different antigens.
+The study concluded that fully immunized children are still below national target besides the high dropout, particularly in rural districts.
+Access is good in all districts while utilization is low in districts with slums.
+Public communication strategies and raising the capacity of health workers were recommended to address reasons of un-vaccination.

-The Epidemiology of Middle East respiratory syndrome corona-virus study in Jordan, 2016
+The Epidemiology of Middle East respiratory Syndrome Corona-virus Study in Jordan, 2016

 In coordination with EMPHNET and the Jordan Ministry of Health, CDC staff have been invited to assist in defining the epidemiology and transmission of MERS-CoV among surviving 2015 cases and their contacts.
-The aim of this study is to identify any genetic changes in the genomic sequences of the virus obtained from patient samples and direct further seroepidemiologic investigation on the transmissibility and pathogenicity of new MERS-CoV strains.
+The aim of this study is to identify any genetic changes in the genomic sequences of the virus obtained from patient samples and direct further neuroepidemiology investigation on the transmissibility and pathogenicity of new MERS-CoV strains.